10 Excuses To Not Preserve A Digital Legacy

 We all die, so let’s just leave behind whatever there is and not get too wrapped up in it.
 Yet, it is our responsibility to plan for what we leave behind, for our own legacies and for our loved ones.

 GoodTrust solution: While it might feel self-serving to focus too much on your digital legacy remember the value it offers to anyone left behind.
 It's not just about the here and now but the hereafter.
-Maybe even a Last Goodbye.
+Maybe even a last goodbye as a Future Message.

 4. I’m not a celebrity